 Well, .. wanna know a little secret?
 Sometimes you can do all of the things right, .. and it will still go wrong 🙁 ..
 See my little mini disaster below ..

 As I pulled off the stencil, some of the base paint came with it.
 I have no idea how it happened, BUT as it happened, I really liked it!
-So, after my little melt down, I repeated the process on the whole of the box.
-It breaks up that large grey area and gives the blanket box an authentic “worn” feel.
+So, after my little melt down and a cup of coffee later, I repeated the process on the whole of the box.
+Turns out, it breaks up that large grey area and gives the blanket box an authentic “worn” feel.
 I guess sometimes things happen for a reason!
-You’ve just got to rock with it – you can make it work!
+You’ve just got to rock with it and make it work.

 And this is the finished article after it had two more coats of polyurethane varnish.
 What do you reckon?
 It’s just perfect for hiding all those throws and cushions in the “man cave” in our garden.
 And it doubles up as a seat too.